itocode21/Weather-API/README.md

 - Install Redis

 # How to use it?
-1  Clone my project on your machine
+1  Clone project on your machine
 ```
   git clone https://github.com/itocode21/Weather-Api.git
 ```

-2  After that, run the Docker file to pull Redis .If you already have Redis on your local machine , you don't need do this step
+2  Run the Docker file to pull Redis .If you already have Redis on your local machine , you don't need do this step
 - Build and compose up Docker
 ```
 docker compose -f "docker-compose.yml" up -d --build